Skip to main content

 • Most items that are used only for comfort or convenience, like air conditioners

-• Items that are thrown away after you use them, like catheters or surgical facemasks
+• Items that are thrown away after you use them Disposable or single-use items like catheters or surgical facemasks

 Will I need prior authorization for DME?

-Prior authorization (PA) helps us make sure a treatment or medicine is medically necessary.
-It’s a preapproval process that helps keep your costs down and keep you safe.
+Prior authorization (PA) is a preapproval process.
+It helps us make sure a treatment or equipment is medically necessary.
+It also helps keep your costs down and keep you safe.

 You’ll need PA for:*